 Court upholds the first-come, first-served law for renters

-The Washington state Supreme Court has upheld a Seattle law that requires landlords to publicize their criteria for prospective renters and accept the first qualified applicant.
+The Washington state Supreme Court on Thursday upheld a Seattle law that requires landlords to publicize their criteria for prospective renters and accept the first qualified applicant.

-In a unanimous opinion, the court rejected claims by landlords who said the law amounted to a regulatory taking of private property and who said it violated their due-process and free-speech rights under the state Constitution.
+In a unanimous opinion, the court rejected claims by landlords who said the law amounted to regulatory taking of private property and claimed it violated their due-process and free-speech rights under the state Constitution.

+Justice May Yu wrote that the law is “unquestionably an experiment” and that “there is room for substantial debate about whether such an experiment is likely to succeed.”
+But she added that it is allowed under Washington’s constitution.

+Seattle City Attorney Pete Holmes praised the decision, saying his office’s goal has been to “give our elected policy makers the tools they need to govern a modern American city.”

 In a separate case related to a Seattle law that mostly prohibits landlords from screening and choosing renters based on criminal records, the Supreme Court has also sided with the city.